 Instrument time is scheduled on a monthly basis.
 Projects are scheduled according to priority score and availability of support staff.
 In vivo and timed studies are, in general, also given priority and prime time over ex vivo studies.
 The schedule is prepared prior to the first of the month, and changes in scheduling are handled by the Assistant Director.
 Failure to cancel scheduled time with 48 hr notice may result in a charge for unused instrument time.

-For 2013-2014 the hourly fee for academic use of the 4.7T, 7T, and 11.7T instruments is $100 per hr.
-Beginning July 1 2014 rates will increase to $150 per hr.
+For 2014-2015 the hourly fee for academic use of the 4.7T, 7T, and 11.7T instruments is $125 per hr.
 Data analysis and preparation of materials for presentation and publication can be provided at a rate of $50 per hr.
 MRI charges will be billed quarterly.
 Users with delinquent accounts may be denied future scheduling.
-A Radiometer ABL blood gas analyzer is available and users will be charged per test at the prorated cartridge cost.
+A Radiometer ABL blood gas analyzer is available and users will be charged per test ($18) at the prorated cartridge cost.
 Rates are subject to change at any time.

 The NMR Center can provide consultation for protocol design free of charge and there is a limited amount of instrument time that may be available for collecting preliminary data in pursuit of grant applications.
 Please consult with the Director or Assistant Director.